Lance0218/Pytorch-DistributedDataParallel-Training-Tricks/README.md

 # Pytorch-DistributedDataParallel-Training-Tricks

-This is an example that integrates **Pytorch DistributedDataParallel, Apex, warm-up, learning rate scheduler**, if you need to read this article in Chinese, please check my [Medium](https://medium.com/@fig498etyu6600/training-tricks-for-pytorch-distributed-data-parallel-1cd48cc7d97a) link.
+This is an example that integrates **Pytorch DistributedDataParallel, Apex, warmup, learning rate scheduler**, if you need to read this article in Chinese, please check my [Medium](https://medium.com/@fig498etyu6600/training-tricks-for-pytorch-distributed-data-parallel-1cd48cc7d97a) link.
 In the following chapters, I will introduce how to use DistributedDataParallel (DDP).
-And how to assimilate three training techniques of Apex, warm-up, and learning rate scheduler into DDP training in order.
+And how to assimilate three training techniques of Apex, warmup, and learning rate scheduler into DDP training in order.
 I will also mention the set-up of early-stopping and Random seed.

 ## DistributedDataParallel (DDP)